chrfrenning/ironviper/README.md

 I'll use github issues soon to track things that are not working, for now we have this list

 1. Digital camera images are not auto-rotated
+1. Error handling, need mechanism to avoid orphaned trouble files, both masters and previews can be orphaned today
+1. Code consistency is like... it took four hours to write #needscleanup
-2. Tons of stuff is missing
+1. Tons of stuff is missing